-We established the Ocular Immunology Research Group in 2011, which has a laboratory in the Department of Molecular and Cellular Therapeutics in St Stephen’s Green.
-With funding support from the Health Research Board, the European Commission (EU FP7 2013) and the Royal Victoria Eye and Ear Hospital Research Foundation, we are exploring how small genes called microRNA influence the development of dry eye disorders and acute anterior uveitis.
+We established the Ocular Immunology Research Group in 2011.
+Our laboratory is located in the School of Pharmacy Biomolecular Science in St Stephen’s Green.
+With funding support from the Health Research Board, the European Commission, The ICO/Novartis Research Bursary and the Royal Victoria Eye and Ear Hospital Research Foundation, we are exploring how small genes called microRNA influence the development of dry eye disorders and acute anterior uveitis.

 We are part of an international European research consortium called VISICORT in which we are profiling biological specimens from thousands of corneal transplant patients to generate a better understanding of why transplant rejection occurs in some patients and how better outcomes might be achieved through the identification of biomarkers and the use of novel stem cell therapies.
 Strong long-standing research collaborations exist with St James’s Hospital Department of Haematology and REMEDI at NUIG.

 Professor/Chair of Department

 Senior Clinical Lecturer

 - Terence McSwiney